 {

 }

-\textbf{How to run experiments?} To make reproducing the results of the already examined models or future models even easier, we release our code on GitHub (\url{https://github.com/coastalcph/lex-glue}).
-In that repository, in the folder (\textsc{/experiments}), there are Python scripts, relying on the Hugging Face Transformers library \cite{wolf-etal-2020-transformers}, to run and evaluate any Transformer-based model (e.g., BERT, RoBERTa, LegalBERT, and their hierarchical variants, as well as, Longforrmer, and BigBird).
-We also provide bash scripts to replicate the experiments for each dataset with 5 randoms seeds, as we did for the reported results for the original leaderboard.
+\textbf{How do I run experiments?} To make reproducing the results of the already examined models or future models even easier, we release our code on GitHub (\url{https://github.com/coastalcph/lex-glue}).
+In that repository (in the folder \textsc{/experiments}), there are Python scripts, relying on the Hugging Face Transformers library \cite{wolf-etal-2020-transformers}, to run and evaluate any Transformer-based model (e.g., BERT, RoBERTa, LegalBERT, and their hierarchical variants, as well as, Longformer, and BigBird).
+We also provide bash scripts to replicate the experiments for each dataset with 5 random seeds, as we did for the reported results.